A Guide To A/B Test Evaluation - Issue 46

 Let’s say you have successfully shipped an experiment with a winning +15% increase in your conversion.
-But somehow, this isn’t reflecting in your revenue data yet.
+But somehow, this isn’t reflected in your revenue data yet.
 Even more concerning, it didn’t improve overall retention nor increased LTV as you expected (and the test proved).
-Before you question the experiment data or blame your analyst (never do that btw!), read this article where I focus on the foundation of product experimentation, rollout procedures, methods to evaluate and measure its performance, and how to best estimate an impact.
+Before you question the experiment data or blame your analyst, read this article where I focus on the foundation of product experimentation, rollout procedures, methods to evaluate and measure its performance, and how to best estimate an impact.

 When I am asked to evaluate or guide a product experiment, I start with trying to understand what type of product change it should be.
 I prefer to differentiate experimentation between introducing a new feature or optimizing an existing feature and classify all product tests into 3 categories:

 Introducing a change to an existing product or feature.

 Introducing a new product or feature that didn’t exist before.

 While these sound similar (and in many, many companies, these are treated the same), in fact, they have a different lifecycle and rollout and should be evaluated differently.
 Let’s break them down to understand why you should approach and evaluate these experiments differently.